STRATEGIC FRAMEWORK 2017-19

-The Coalition is a unique group of global donors, United Nations agencies, non-governmental agencies, and independent experts.
+The Coalition for Children Affected by AIDS (The Coalition) is a unique group of global donors, United Nations agencies, non-governmental agencies, and independent experts.
 We work together to enable all children affected by HIV and AIDS to survive and thrive at home, school and in their communities.
 This includes children and adolescents (aged 0-18 years) infected with HIV and AIDS; those at risk of infection; and children affected by the social and economic impacts of others close to them having the disease.

 The Coalition aims to make the HIV sector more effective for children, and to mobilise broader international development sectors to ensure that they better serve children affected by HIV and AIDS.
-This strategic framework is by and for Members of the Coalition.
+This strategic framework is by and for Members of The Coalition.
 It outlines our priorities for the period March 2017 – April 2019.
-For more information please contact Corinna Csaky, Coalition Manager, Corinna.email@example.com
+For more information please contact Corinna Csaky, Coalition Manager, Corinna@childrenandhiv,org

 STRATEGIC PRIORITIES 2017-19

 - Ensure that the HIV sector enables all children affected by HIV and AIDS to survive and thrive through integrated, family-centred approaches, early childhood development, and family strengthening in a stigma-free environment.

 - Influence major global HIV policies, strategies and processes, including the Start Free Stay Free AIDS Free and 909090 initiatives and the PEPFAR reauthorisation process.

 - Partner with like-minded champions within HIV-focused organisations in order to influence the HIV sector as a whole.